Commercial Waste and Recycling Collection Service - Terms and Conditions

 Please note that if the recycling materials are heavily contaminated with other waste, the container will not be emptied and you will be required to pay the full residual waste collection rate, to have the container emptied if the contamination is not removed.

-These terms and conditions were updated on 15 February 2017 and apply immediately to any customer who applies for the service from that date.
-For customers who already held a contract with NNDC for Commercial Waste and Recycling Collections as at 15 February 2017, these terms and conditions apply from 1 April 2017.
+These terms and conditions were updated on 29 April 2019 and apply immediately to any customer who applies for the service from that date.
+For customers who already held a contract with NNDC for Commercial Waste and Recycling Collections these terms and conditions apply from 1 April 2019.